Heme Iron Supplements vs Non-Heme

 Is non-heme iron safer than heme iron?

-There is some evidence to suggest that high intake of heme iron, particularly from processed meats and red meats, may be associated with an increased risk of certain health conditions, including cancer and heart disease.
+There is some evidence to suggest that high intake of heme iron, particularly from processed meats and red meats, may be associated with an increased risk of certain health conditions.
 Non-heme iron, while less efficiently absorbed, does not appear to have the same associations with these risks.
 Thus, from a safety perspective, non-heme iron is often considered to have fewer potential health risks than heme iron.

 Do eggs have heme or non-heme iron?